Mirandalllll/mTLS-nginx-fastapi/README.md

 # mTLS-nginx-fastapi
 This project is a Docker environment used for experimenting with mTLS in nginx.
 Nginx serves as a reverse proxy for FastAPI in this implementation.
+This project was created when researching the user experience with TLS Client Authentication and mTLS.
+It was later applied to an actual server accessed by students in the course COSC483/583 Applied Cryptography at the Univeristy of Tennessee, Knoxville for data collection.

 ## How to Setup
 1. Clone this repository